ADSS-2023/ADSS_Group_T/README.md

 - show logistic center products - show the list of products in the logistic center
 - show all deliveries
 - add new product to supplier - follow the prompts
 - logout

+## Super Manager Menu

+How to use,
+Follow the prompts to select the required menu.
+- register As HR Manager - opens the menu of the HR manager actions
+- register As Transport Manager - opens the menu of the Transport manager actions
+- register As Employee - opens the menu of the Employee actions
+- register As Driver - opens the menu of the Driver actions
+- logout

 ## Employee Menu